softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

 #  Base Class:

- The base class from which all of Pepper's Responses inherit, has some handy helper methods to set Context and Style to the response.
+ The base class from which all of Pepper's Responses inherit, has a handy helper method to set Style to the response.
 This design enables using these methods on (nearly**) any response of your choice.

-## Setting Context:
- To set context with a response, use the setContext function which is available to any response type.
-The 'setContext' function requires an object with 3 properties to be valid: 'name', 'lifespan', & 'parameters'.

-### Method definition:
-setContext(contextObj) <br>
-where contextObj is a simple object containing 3 properties:
-  - name = name of the context
-  - lifespan = duration/expiration of the context, once set
-  - parameters = an object containing a comma-separated list of key-value pairs

-### Example of usage:
-    let urlOfBat = generateRandomUrlOfBat()
-    let basicCard = new BasicCard("Random picture of a bat", urlOfBat) basicCard.setContext({name: "batImage", lifespan: 3, parameters: { whichImageSeen: urlOfBat }} )

 ## Setting Style: